Manifold Purpose

 For Us

-Amid affliction, we want God to protect and pamper us, but he has a higher aim.
+Amidst affliction, we want God to pamper and protect us, but He has a higher aim.
 He wants to perfect us.

 God prompts us to seek him during distress.
 He wants us to discover that he is the sole source of true contentment.